 Have you ever wondered how the ball gets inside a whistle or how the filling gets inside chocolates?
 You will be able to find all the answers and more on these special behind-the-scenes tours designed to reveal the tricks of “how did they do that” while exploring everything “Made in Cbus.”
 Groups can enjoy one-of-a-kind experiences like making soap using a local brew, crafting a card on an antique, hand-operated letterpress or picking from dozens of scents to pour a personalized candle.
 Throughout these activities and more, the cities midwestern hospitality shines through in all the stories shared by the makers, bakers and other entrepreneurs waiting to be met along the way.
 Of course, groups will not only go home with plenty of stories, but armfuls of hand-made memorabilia as well.

 Whether you’re planning a group activity or giving individuals time to explore on their own, our neighborhoods welcome groups in their own special way.
-Enjoy a famous cream puff at Schmidt’s Restaurant und Sausage Haus in German Village or visit the beautiful indoor and outdoor gardens at Franklin Park Conservatory just east of downtown, both of which are recent ABA’s Best of the Best winners.
+Enjoy a famous cream puff at Schmidt’s Restaurant und Sausage Haus in German Village and then explore the historic neighborhood or head just west of downtown to Grandview and stroll the shops along Grandview Avenue after a day of maker experiences.
 To the city’s north, Old Worthington’s heritage folds neatly into its modern-day charm.

 Columbus is now home to a new 7-acre historical landmark along downtown’s Scioto Mile.
-The National Veterans Memorial and Museum is the only place where the stories of our veterans, their families and the Fallen – across all branches of service and all eras of conflict – will be told together.
-The museum features an amphitheater, park and memorial grove.
+The National Veterans Memorial and Museum is the only place where the stories of our veterans, their families and the Fallen – across all branches of service and all eras of conflict –are told together.
+The museum features exhibition galleries, an amphitheater, park and memorial grove.

 No matter what your groups are looking for, the unparalleled experiences found in Columbus are ones you won’t soon forget.